-8 Holt and Wallace (2001) of the Center for Public Integrity, for example, report, that there exist different price tags for joining the Republican Attorneys General Association which pushed for "nonparticipation by Republican attorneys general in lawsuits against corporations' interests." \$25,000 provided "preferred seating" at events, offering private conversations; \$15,000 secured tickets to events and access to conference calls; while \$5,000-10,000 offered less access.
+9 The Center for Public Integrity (2000), for example, reports, that there exist different price tags for joining the Republican Attorneys General Association (RAGA), which pushed for "nonparticipation by Republican attorneys general in lawsuits against corporations' interests." \$25,000 provided "preferred seating" at events, offering private conversations; \$15,000 secured tickets to events and access to conference calls; while \$5,000-10,000 offered less access.